2008 Australian Swimming Championships: Olympic team news

 Due to strong performances, two additional members were added to the Australian Olympic swim team: Nick Ffrost and Felicity Galvez both finished seventh in their 200 m freestyle events.
-Additionally, Galvez finished third in the women's 200 m butterfly.
-It is assumed Galvez will swim the heat of the 4×100 m medley relay with Libby Trickett likely to swim the freestyle leg, elevating Jessicah Schipper into the butterfly position.
-This however has created controversy with freestyler Andrew Mewing appealing his non-selection after finishing 8th with an A qualifying time, whilst Galvez was selected via a B qualifying time, that ranked her 9th in the 200 m freestyle.
-Mewing lost his appeal with the Court of Arbitration for Sport.
+Additionally, Galvez finished third in the women's 100 m butterfly.
+This created controversy with freestyler Andrew Mewing appealing his non-selection after finishing 8th with an A qualifying time, whilst Galvez was selected via a B qualifying time, that ranked her 9th in the 200 m freestyle.
+Mewing lost his appeal with the Court of Arbitration for Sport (CAS).
 Adam Lucas finished second in both the 200 m and 400 m individual medley events, but was not selected because he swam a B qualifying time, rather than an A qualifying time.
-These are the only events on the Australian roster that remain without a second qualifier.
+These are the only events on the Australian roster that remained without a second qualifier.

 Melissa Gorman failed to meet the qualification time for the 800 m freestyle at the championships themselves, however was included in the team to swim this event after qualifying for the 10 km marathon swimming event.

 During the early hours of 30 March 2008, Nick D'Arcy was involved in an altercation with a fellow Australia swimmer, Simon Cowley.
-Cowley was a winner of three gold medals at the 1998 Commonwealth Games.
-D'Arcy is now facing possible expulsion from the 2008 Olympic team.
-In his own decision, D'Arcy withdrew from the upcoming 2008 World Short Course Championships.
-He has been charged with assault occasioning grievous bodily harm.
+He was subsequently charged with assault occasioning grievous bodily harm.

+On 18 April, the Australian Olympic Committee (AOC) dropped D'Arcy from its 2008 Olympic team, claiming that the swimmer had brought the team into disrepute.
+D'Arcy subsequently appealed to CAS, which confirmed the AOC's decision.
+However, CAS also found that the decision to expel D'Arcy should not have been made solely by AOC president John Coates, but rather by the entire AOC Board.
+The AOC Board subsequently unanimously decided to withdraw D'Arcy's membership from the team on 11 June 2008.
+D'Arcy appealed the AOC Board's decision to CAS, which rejected this appeal on 16 June 2008.
+In March 2009, D'Arcy received a jail sentence of 14 months and 12 days, suspended on condition of good behavior.